makrai/notes/kratzer88-stage-level-individual-level-pred.md

 18412 [1989], Art.
 10

-If all predicates in the antecedents of the conditionals 70(a) to (d) llre indlvldulll-level prediclltes, the prohlbi tion �glSinst v�cuous quantification can only be satisfied If their Indefinite objects can move Into the embedded restr1ctlve clause (of the main restr1 cttve clause) when logical forms are constructed.
+If all predicates in the antecedents of the conditionals 70(a) to (d) llre indlvldulll-level prediclltes, the prohlbi tion aglSinst vacuous quantification can only be satisfied If their Indefinite objects can move Into the embedded restr1ctlve clause (of the main restr1 cttve clause) when logical forms are constructed.